Victoria, British Columbia

 Then and Now Photos

-Another goal for our this trip to Victoria was to capture a few ‘Then and Now’ photos.
-We always have fun looking back on old photos to see the changes that have happened over the years.
+Another goal for this trip to Victoria was to capture a few ‘Then and Now’ photos.
+We enjoy looking back at old photos to see the changes that have happened over the years.

 Below are a few images that make us smile.